rust-lang/rust-by-example/src/std/str.md

     // Note that this is not actually a &str let bytestring: &[u8; 20] = b"this is a bytestring";

-    // Byte arrays don't have Display so printing them is a bit limited println!("A bytestring: {:?}", bytestring);
+    // Byte arrays don't have the `Display` trait, so printing them is a bit limited println!("A bytestring: {:?}", bytestring);

     // Bytestrings can have byte escapes...